phoenix-rtos/phoenix-rtos-doc/kernel/hal/index.md

 process by the operating system loader.
 It is stored in physical memory at the address chosen by the loader.
-The `syspage_t`definition depends on the hardware architecture and provides information like physical memory maps, interrupts tables, preloaded user application, etc. It should be treated as the main structure used for operating system configuration.
+The `syspage_t`definition depends on the hardware architecture and provides information like physical memory maps, interrupts tables, preloaded user application, etc. It is the main structure used for operating system configuration.

 ## Spinlocks